barryclark/jekyll-now/_posts/2020-07-02-Seurat-Guided-Clustering-Tutorial.md

 ![]({{ site.baseurl }}/images/Seurat-Guided-Clustering-Tutorial_files/figure-markdown_github/unnamed-chunk-20-1.png)

-Let’s inspect the contribution of each of the prinicpal components.
+Let’s inspect the contribution of each of the principal components.
 Typically only the the principal components containing a majority of the variance is used.
 This can be estimated by using an ‘elbow plot’ and observing where there is a large drop off in variance.